Robert Preston (actor): Later career

 Preston's other film roles during the 1970s included Ace Bonner in Sam Peckinpah's Junior Bonner (1972), Joseph Dobbs in the mystery Child's Play, directed by Sidney Lumet, and "Big Ed" Bookman in Semi-Tough (1977).
 He appeared in Blake Edwards' Hollywood satire, S.O.B.
-(1981) and Edwards' Victor/Victoria (1982), for which he was nominated for an Academy Award as best supporting actor.
+(1981) and Edwards' Victor/Victoria (1982), for which he was nominated for an Academy Award as Best Supporting Actor.
 His last role in a theatrical film was in The Last Starfighter (1984) as an interstellar military recruiter called "Centauri".
 Preston said that he based his approach to the character of Centauri on that which he had taken to Professor Harold Hill.
 Indeed, the role of Centauri was written for him with his performance as Harold Hill in mind.
 On television, Preston starred in the well-received CBS whodunit Rehearsal for Murder (1982), as a playwright attempting to solve the murder of his fiancée.
 He portrayed an aging gunfighter in September Gun (1983), a CBS TV Western film opposite Patty Duke and Christopher Lloyd.
 In 1985, he starred in another well-received TV movie Finnegan, Begin Again with Mary Tyler Moore, for HBO.
 Preston's final role was in the CBS TV film Outrage!
 (1986); he appeared as a grief-stricken father who seeks justice for the brutal rape and murder of his daughter.

 Personal life and death

 Preston married actress Catherine Craig in 1940.

 Preston was diagnosed with lung cancer in 1986; he died of the disease on March 21, 1987 in Montecito, California.

-He is the subject of a 2022 biography, Robert Preston: Forever the Music Man, written by Debra Warren.